herrbischoff/awesome-command-line-apps/README.md

 - [cmus](https://cmus.github.io) - Small, fast and powerful console music player for Unix-like operating systems.
 - [MediaInfo](http://mediaarea.net/en/MediaInfo) - Convenient unified display of the most relevant technical and tag data for video and audio files.
+- [youtube-dl](http://rg3.github.io/youtube-dl/) - A small command-line program to download videos from YouTube.com and a few more sites.

 ### System

 - [htop](http://hisham.hm/htop/) - An interactive process viewer.